 Each constraint must specify a criterion in the format: "criterion {integer}".
-This is the criterion that will be evaluated in order to determine how well the constraint is being met.
-For example, in the example constraint above criterion 3 could be volume in which case service 1 would calculate the volume and then this value would be used to determine how well the relative constraint target of 0.5 was being met.
+This criterion will be evaluated in order to determine how well the constraint is being met.
+For example, in the example constraint above criterion 3 could be volume, in which case service 1 would calculate the volume, and then this value would be used to determine how well the relative constraint target of 0.5 was being met.